Efficient Computation of Sequence Mappability: Final Remarks

 \section{Final Remarks}

-Our main contribution is an $\Oh(n \min\{m^k,\log^{k+1} n\})$-time and $\Oh(n)$-space algorithm for solving the $(k,m)$-mappability problem.
+Our main contribution is an $\Oh(n \cdot \min\{m^k,\log^k n\})$-time $\Oh(n)$-space algorithm for solving the $(k,m)$-mappability problem.
 Let us recall that genome mappability, as introduced in~\cite{biopaper}, counts the number of substrings that are at Hamming distance at most $k$ from every length-$m$ substring of the text.
 One may also be interested to consider mappability under the edit distance model.
-This question relates also to very recent contributions on approximate matching under edit distance~\cite{DBLP:conf/recomb/ThankachanACA18,DBLP:journals/corr/abs-1801-04425}.
+This question relates also to recent contributions on computing approximate longest common prefixes and substrings under edit distance~\cite{DBLP:conf/recomb/ThankachanACA18,DBLP:conf/spire/AyadBCIP18}.
 In the case of the edit distance, in particular, a decision needs to be made whether sufficiently similar substrings only of length exactly $m$ or of all lengths between $m-k$ and $m+k$ should be counted.
 We leave the mappability problem under edit distance for future investigation.